CSpanias/SecHeaders/headers/content-security-policy/README.md

 # Values

-A CSP header is composed of **directives**, each controlling a different type of content.
+A CSP header is composed of **directives**, each controlling a different type of content:

 | Directive | Meaning / use |
 | --- | --- |